nicoarbio/GNU-Linux-and-GIT-notes/README.md

 - GPT: GUID Partition Table.
 Better than MBR.
 - LVM: Logical Volume Manager.
 Tools to create virtual partitions.

+### Manual or man
+Use command `man` to read all the information regarding any command in the system.
+Every single binary has its own entry in the manual, even the ones from external packages.
+> `man <command_name>` will print out an entry for that command, listing all the arguments and explaining each one of them.

 ### Navigation through filesystem
 | Command | Description |
 | :--- | :--- |